ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-Map , Reduce , Filter Function in JavaScript - <a href="https://medium.com/@ashishmadeshiya17/map-reduce-filter-function-in-javascript-72c03acfa43b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Reusable Components in React: A Step-by-Step Guide with example - <a href="https://medium.com/javascript-in-plain-english/building-reusable-components-in-react-a-step-by-step-guide-with-example-0e8eece72271" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashish Maddeshiya`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>In JavaScript, map, reduce, and filter are powerful array methods commonly used for transforming and processing data.
-Here’s an…</blockquote>
+<blockquote>In the world of React, reusability is one of the most important thing for an efficient and maintainable code.
+Creating reusable components…</blockquote>

 <h3>2.
-Top 30 JavaScript Interview Questions and Answers for 2024 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ravi Sharma`**

 <blockquote>Prepare for your next JavaScript interview with confidence!</blockquote>

 <h3>3.
-45 JavaScript Super Hacks Every Developer Should Know - <a href="https://medium.com/dev-genius/45-javascript-super-hacks-every-developer-should-know-92aecfb33ee8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Event-Driven Architecture in Node.js - <a href="https://medium.com/javascript-in-plain-english/event-driven-architecture-in-node-js-0656ee826088" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amit Mishra`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
-Here are super hacks that will make you a…</blockquote>
+<blockquote>Building Reactive Systems</blockquote>

 <h3>4.
-I Spoke to 643 Software Developers: Here are 3 Issues ALL Developers Struggle With and How to… - <a href="https://medium.com/@brianjenney/i-spoke-to-643-software-developers-here-are-3-issues-all-developers-struggle-with-and-how-to-355979e96e69" target="_blank" rel="noopener noreferrer">link</a></h3>
+Frustrations With JavaScript: A Comprehensive Look At Its Flaws - <a href="https://medium.com/javascript-in-plain-english/frustrations-with-javascript-a-comprehensive-look-at-its-flaws-5fc0431b060f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brian Jenney`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>Over the last 2 years, I’ve spoken with 643 developers from every corner of the planet.
-160 hours of yapping on the phone with many of you…</blockquote>
+<blockquote>Yes, you read right.
+Developers can be frustrated with a language that is as widely used as JavaScript.
+Keep in mind, I am not coming after…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>